-Scuttling.
-Sometimes you may want to sink your own ship rather than have her fall to your opponent.
+Sometimes you might want to sink your own ship rather than have her fall to your opponent.
 At any time during your turn, you can give one of your derelict ships a free action and declare that you plan to scuttle that ship.
 Roll a d6.
 On a result of 5 or 6, that derelict ship sinks at the beginning of your next turn.
 If an opponent begins to tow that ship before the beginning of your next turn, the scuttle attempt fails.
-All crew, equipment, and treasure on a scuttled ship are eliminated when she sinks.
+All crew and treasure on a scuttled ship are eliminated when she sinks.